 The Company anticipates that international operations will continue to account for a significant portion of its consolidated revenues.
 Risks inherent in the Company's international operations include the following: unexpected changes in regulatory practices and tariffs; difficulties in staffing and managing foreign operations; longer collection cycles; potential changes in tax laws; greater difficulty in protecting intellectual property; and the impact of fluctuating exchange rates between the US dollar and foreign currencies in markets where Autodesk does business.

 During fiscal year 1998, changes in exchange rates from the same period of the prior fiscal year adversely impacted revenues, principally due to changes in the Japanese yen and the German mark.
 As more fully described in Note 2 to the consolidated financial statements, the Company's risk management strategy uses derivative financial instruments in the form of forward foreign exchange contracts for the purpose of hedging foreign currency market exposures of underlying assets, liabilities, and other obligations which exist as a part of its ongoing business operations.
 The Company does not enter into derivative contracts for the purpose of trading or speculative transactions.
-The Company's international results may also be impacted by general economic and political conditions in these foreign markets, including the ongoing economic volatility currently experienced in certain Asia Pacific countries.
-There can be no assurance that these and other factors will not have a material adverse effect on the Company's future international operations and, consequently, on the Company's business and consolidated results of operations.
+The Company's international results may also be impacted by general economic and political conditions in these foreign markets.
+Autodesk's international results have been impacted by recent unfavorable economic and political conditions in the Asian markets.
+There can be no assurance that the economic crisis and currency issues currently being experienced will not have a material adverse effect on the Company's future international operations and, consequently, on the Company's business and consolidated results of operations.